flaxsearch/react-solr-connector/README.md

 }
 ```

-`doSearch` is a function which should be called from the app to trigger a Solr search, for example when a Search button is clicked.
-The calling code should pass an object containing search parameters (see below). `searchParams` is a copy of the object passed to `doSearch`.
-The search is performed asynchronously and `busy` is set to true in the interval between `doSearch` being called and the response (or error) being available (`busy` could be used to indicate to the user that a search is in progress, for example by displaying a spinner). `response` is null until a response from Solr is received, at which point it is set to the value of the response object from Solr (including the `responseHeader`, the main `response` object, and any `facets`, `highlighting` objects, etc.) `busy` is also set to `false`.
+SolrConnector is passed a prop called `searchParams` (which is also copied into the injected `solrConnector` prop).
+If `searchParams` contains a non-empty query then the search is performed asynchronously and `busy` is set to true (this could be used to indicate to the user that a search is in progress, for example by displaying a spinner). `response` is null until a response from Solr is received, at which point it is set to the value of the response object from Solr (including the `responseHeader`, the main `response` object, and any `facets`, `highlighting` objects, etc.) `busy` is also set to `false`.
 If an error occurs, the `error` property is set (to a descriptive string) instead of the `response` property.
+A search is performed when the component first mounts, and thereafter any time it receives new props.

-The object passed to `doSearch` must have the following properties as a minimum:
+`searchParams` must have the following properties as a minimum:
 ```
 {
   solrSearchUrl,